 Acknowledgements

-We thank the Chinese National Genome Center at Shanghai for making S. japonicum genome publicly available.
+We thank the Chinese National Genome Center at Shanghai for making the S. japonicum genome publicly available.
 This study was supported by the National Natural Science Foundation of China (Grant No. 81270026), the National S & T Major Program (Grant No. 2012ZX10004-220), the Special Fund for Health Research in the Public Interest (Grant No. 201202019), and the Program for Changjiang Scholars and Innovative Research Team in University (IRT13007).
 D.P.M is a NHMRC Senior Principal Research Fellow and Senior Scientist at QIMR Berghofer Medical Research Institute.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 Table 1.
 Screening of gender differentially expressed genes in S. japonicum from the microarray data and miRNA target sites analysis within the gene sets